acmgit/distancer/README.md

 .distancer_version    | Shows you the Version of the Mod.<br>

 ## for Modwriter
-With the Version 2.7 or higher, the Distancer has a API for other mods.
+With the Version 2.7 or higher, the Distancer has a API for other mods.<br>

 ### Var:
-dst.ver                 | Version Number of the loaded Distancer. dst.rev                 | Revision Number of the loaded Distancer. dst.name                | Name of the Mod.
+dst.ver                 | Version Number of the loaded Distancer.<br>
+dst.rev                 | Revision Number of the loaded Distancer.<br>
+dst.name                | Name of the Mod.<br>

 ### API:
 dst.send_pos(position)   | position = string like "0,0,0).
-Set's the Marker to the Position "x,y,z".
+Set's the Marker to the Position "x,y,z".<br>

 ## License
 GPL 3.0 by A.C.M.<br>